JosiahParry/valve/README.md

 ## Example: Calling valve with multiple workers

-The way valve works is by accepting requests on a main port (3000 by default) and then distributing the requests round robin to the plumber APIs that are spawned on random ports.
+The way valve works is by accepting requests on a main port (3000 by default) and then distributing the requests to a plumber API connection pool.
 Requests are captured by `axum` and proxied to a plumber API process.

 You can run the example plumber API included with Valve in the background in R using this code chunk: